justtdhruvv/customerChurn/README.md

 ## 5. How to Run
 1. Clone this repository.
 2. Install the required libraries: `pip install -r requirements.txt`
-3. Run the Jupyter Notebook `churn_analysis.ipynb`.
+3. Run the python script `main.py`.